-If you don’t know this already I am going to tell you now.
+If you don’t know this already, I am going to tell you now.
 Words on pictures kill them.
-Even the most gorgeous photo will be scrolled over, passed by, shunned….as soon as words are put across it.
+Even the most gorgeous photo will be scrolled over, passed by, shunned, as soon as words are put across it.
 Imagine, it’s like reading an advertisement.
 People don’t want to read advertisements.
-You can take the same photo and post it without words and then post it with words and the photo will get SIGNIFICANTLY less likes and fewer comments guaranteed.
+You can take the same photo and post it without words and then post it with words and the photo will get significantly fewer likes and fewer comments guaranteed.

-So….let’s say for the sake of the hashtag announcement you are willing to accept that your picture is not going to get a lot of attention.
+So, let’s say for the sake of the hashtag announcement you are willing to accept that your picture is not going to get a lot of attention.
 Fine.
-And you’re going to maybe post another picture that you really like maybe an hour later and you are hoping that the IG God’s won’t punish you for the poorly performing picture.
+And you’re going to post another picture that you really like an hour later, and you are hoping that the IG God’s won’t punish you for the poorly performing picture.
 Except guess what?
 They are, in a way, going to punish you for the poorly performing post.

 Pros & Cons So You Can Decide on Hashtag Games